As one of the largest general insurers in the UK, we continue to help our customers, protect our employees, and support our communities.

 Over 90% of our team are working from home helping customers

-We moved quickly to enable the majority of our people to work from home, including front line teams.
+The majority of our people continue to work from home, including front line teams as we look to adapt to new ways of working.
 For those who can’t work from home, we have created a safe working environment.

 Our purpose is to make insurance easy by making it personal.
 There is nothing more personal to us than looking after our people.

-If you were planning to travel abroad, please find the latest foreign travel advice here.
+If you're planning to travel abroad, please find the latest foreign travel advice here.
 If you have any questions about your travel insurance, please contact your travel insurance broker or provider.

 Coronavirus frequently asked questions